CyprienBosserelle/BG_Flood/docs/paper.md

 All the features are available at runtime and are orchestrated by internal flags in the model parameter.

-# Research impact and applications
+# Research impact

 The utility and scalability of `BG_Flood` have been demonstrated through several high-impact research initiatives, most notably in the development of nationally consistent flood hazard frameworks.

 ## National-Scale Hazard Assessments

-`BG_Flood` served as the core hydrodynamic flood model for the "Mā te haumaru o te wai" (Flood Resilience Aotearoa) programme [@harang2026].
-This programme produced the first publicly available, nationally consistent flood inundation hazard and risk assessment for Aotearoa New Zealand.
+`BG_Flood` served as the core hydrodynamic inundation model for the "Mā te haumaru o te wai" (Flood Resilience Aotearoa) programme [@harang2026].
+This programme produced the first publicly available, nationally consistent inundation hazard and risk assessment for Aotearoa New Zealand.
 The project deployed `BG_Flood` within a semi-automated workflow covering 256 flood plains, demonstrating the model's capacity for "headless" command-line operation and its ability to ingest large-scale inputs, including high-resolution LiDAR-derived Digital Elevation Models (DEMs), flow hydrographs for hundreds of rivers, and spatially and temporally varying rainfall from synthetic storms.

 ![Variable-resolution mesh and inundation depth for the Karamea River Floodplain used in the "Mā te haumaru o te wai" programme.](BG_Flood_Paper_fig1.png)